 It’s the default cry of an unbelieving world.
 “If there is a loving God, how could He send anyone to hell?”
 The question is intended to end debate, but it actually reveals more of a struggle than a conclusion.
 After all, why would anyone denying the existence of God even bother to consider the existence of hell?
 If an atheist is truly settled that there is no God, then the question is irrelevant.
 Yet the very asking exposes a truth.
 In the face of the unknown, mankind is desperate to justify himself.

 There is something deep within the human soul that compels us to consider the power behind life.
 We know we are not self-made and that presents a problem.
 Either we’re here by chance or we are here by design and if our origin is God then we are accountable to our Creator.
 In the fallen nature of man, there have been varied attempts to quell that thought.
 Evolution has tried, leaving a void of unanswered questions and unsatisfied souls.
-It has been taught for so long that we forget it’s only theory.
+It has been taught for so long we forget that it’s only theory.
 Described in the dictionary as “descent with modification from preexisting species”, one has to ask how the preexisting species came to be?”

 In 1878 Charles Darwin was asked by a young reader whether evolution “destroys the existence of God”.
 He responded, “The strongest argument for the existence of God, as it seems to me, is the instinct or intuition which we all (as I suppose) feel that there must have been an intelligent beginner of the Universe; but then comes the doubt and difficulty whether such intuitions are trustworthy … No man who does his duty has anything to fear, and may hope for whatever he earnestly desires.”
 The question Darwin failed to consider is what is man’s first duty?